-- 44.1 You cannot become or remain or be re-elected as a Committee Member if one of the following happens to you: - 44.1.1 You are declared bankrupt under the Bankruptcy (Scotland) Act 1985. - 44.1.2 You are involved in an arrangement with your creditors. - 44.1.3 In the opinion of a qualified medical doctor, you are unable to go to Committee meetings for 12 months because of incapacity due to a physical or mental illness. - 44.1.4 You are sent to prison for a month or more or have been convicted of a crime of dishonesty for which the rehabilitation period in terms of the Rehabilitation of Offenders Act 1974 has not expired or for which rehabilitation is excluded in terms of the said Act. - 44.1.5 You are involved in any legal proceedings in any Court of Law by or against us. - 44.1.6 You are or will be away for a period of 12 months and are thus unable to attend the Committee meetings. - 44.1.7 You have been removed by Scottish Homes from the Committee of another Housing Association. - 44.1.8 You have been removed from a charity under Section 7 of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990 (in connection with the power of a Court to remove or suspend any person who is concerned in the management or control of a charity); or
+- 44.1 You cannot become or remain or be re-elected as a Committee Member if one of the following happens to you: - 44.1.1 you are declared bankrupt under the Bankruptcy (Scotland) Act 1985 - 44.1.2 you have made an arrangement with your creditors. - 44.1.3 in the opinion of a qualified medical doctor, you are unable to go to Committee Meetings for 12 months because of incapacity due to a physical or mental illness.

-- 44.1.9 A Disqualification Order has been made against you under the Company Directors' Disqualification Act 1986 (which relates to the power of a Court to prevent someone from being a director, liquidator or administrator of a company or a receiver or manager of company property or being involved in the promotion, formation or management of a company). - 44.2 You will no longer be a Member of the Committee if you: - 44.2.1 Resign your position in writing; or - 44.2.2 Leave the membership of the Association or have your membership withdraw; or - 44.2.3 Miss four Management Committee meetings in a row without special leave of absence previously granted by the Committee. - 44.2.4 Are excluded under Rule 44.1.
+- 44.1.4 you are sent to prison for a month or more or have been convicted of a crime of dishonesty for which the rehabilitation period in terms of the Rehabilitation of Offenders Act 1974 has not expired or for which rehabilitation is excluded in terms of the said Act. - 44.1.5 you are a party to any legal proceedings in any Court of Law by or against us. - 44.1.6 you are or will be away for a period of 12 months and are thus unable to attend the Committee Meetings. - 44.1.7 you have been removed by The Scottish Housing Regulator from the Committee of another registered social landlord. - 44.1.8 you have been removed from a charity under Section 7 of the Law Reform (Miscellaneous Provisions) (Scotland) Act 1990 (in connection with the power of a Court to remove or suspend any person who is concerned in the management or control of a charity); or - 44.1.9 a Disqualification Order has been made against you under the Company Directors' Disqualification Act 1986 (which relates to the power of a Court to prevent someone from being a director, liquidator or administrator of a company or a receiver or manager of company property or being involved in the promotion, formation or management of a company). - 44.2 You will no longer be a Committee Member if you: - 44.2.1 resign your position in writing; or - 44.2.2 leave the membership of the Association or have your membership withdraw; or - 44.2.3 miss four Management Committee meetings in a row without special leave of absence previously granted by the Committee. - 44.2.4 Are excluded under Rule 44.1. - 44.3 No Committee member may act as such until they have agreed to and signed a code of conduct for Committee Members.

-Members interests
+Members Interests

-- 45.1 If you serve on the Committee or any sub-committee you must not have any financial interest whether:- - 45.1.1 personally; or - 45.1.2 as a member of a firm; or - 45.1.3 as a Director or other officer of a business trading for profit; or - 45.1.4 in any other way whatsoever, in a contract or other transaction with the Association except if it is permitted under these Rules.
+- 45.1 If you serve on the Committee or any sub-committee you must not have any financial interest whether:-

+- 45.1.1 personally; or

+- 45.1.2 as a member of a firm; or

+- 45.1.3 as a director or other officer of a business trading for profit; or

+- 45.1.4 in any other way whatsoever,

+in a contract or other transaction with the Association except if it is permitted under these Rules.

-We will not make any payment to you or provide any benefit for you unless it is permitted under these Rules or by Section 15/15A of the Housing Association Act 1985.
+We will not make any payment or provide any benefit unless it is permitted under these Rules or by Schedule 7 Part 1 of the Housing (Scotland) Act 2001.